The Herd (Australian band)

-The Herd were an Australian hip hop group formed in Sydney 2001.
-The group employs a "full band" format and is recognised for its live shows.
-The Herd is composed of Ozi Batla, Urthboy, Berzerkatron (MCs), Unkle Ho (beats), Traksewt (piano accordion, clarinet and beats), Sulo (beats and guitar), Toe-Fu (guitar), Rok Poshtya (bass) and singer Jane Tyrrell.
-The band's songs often feature politically oriented lyrics.
-The group has been largely inactive since 2013, reuniting for select performances.
+The Herd are an Australian hip hop group, formed in Sydney 2001.
+The group is composed of MCs Ozi Batla, Urthboy and Berzerkatron, along with producer Unkle Ho, multi-instrumentalist Traksewt, guitarists Sulo and Toe-Fu, bassist Rok Poshtya and singer Jane Tyrrell.
+The band's songs often feature politically oriented lyrics, with the group closely aligned with left-wing politics.
+The group was largely inactive from 2013 onwards, reuniting for select performances, before reuniting in earnest circa 2024.